Typical Course Sequence

-Note: This sequence represents a typical path through the major.
+Note: This sequence represents a typical path through the major in sociology or environmental sociology.
 The sequence for any individual student may vary.

 Third Year: Soc 3001 in the fall or spring.
-Honors students should have Soc 2100 and Soc 3002 completed by the end of the junior year.
+Honors students and environmental sociology majors should have Soc 2100 and Soc 3002 completed by the end of the junior year.
 Take the remaining courses from the core areas and at least one elective.

 Fourth Year: Take the remaining electives and core courses.
 Honors students have a different trajectory and should see their advisors.